Easy to Get Started: Imagine. Write. Create.

 Mechanics and Convention

-Mastering the mechanics and conventions of writing is key to helping young learners communicate clearly and effectively.
+Mastering the mechanics and conventions of writing is key to helping learners communicate clearly and effectively.
 From proper punctuation and spelling to sentence structure and grammar, these lessons were created to help your students build foundational skills and write in a way that is easy to read and understand.

 Conveying Meaning